Skip to main content

 Not Just for Relationships in Crisis

-Therapy isn’t just a last-ditch effort.
-Many couples now seek support early—during big life transitions, after having a baby, when moving in together, or even just to improve communication.
+Therapy is not just a last-ditch effort.
+Many couples now seek support early, during big life transitions, after having a baby, when moving in together, or even just to improve communication.
 Therapy can be a proactive tool to strengthen relationships, not only salvage them.
+For a full overview of couples therapy approaches including EFT, Gottman, and systemic, see our complete guide to couples therapy.

 Common Reasons To Seek Therapy